mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

     {% include mermaid-styles.html %}
 </pre>

-### Learn to Walk

 I believe that taking things slow sometimes is an important part of games, especially ones that are heavy in story & world building.
 That was my reasoning for having a dedicated slow walk.
 Yes, I am talking about the infamous "RP walk".
 Aura farming *is* a core game mechanic.

 To me there is something inherently wrong with zooming past content as quickly as the game will allow you to.
 It feels like a sign that the content is just not as interesting as it probably should be.
 Open world games suffer heavily from this.

-### Before You Run

-At first I did not have running at all, but playing became very cumbersome.
+At first I did not even have running at all, but playing became very cumbersome.
 There is a delicate balance to strike here between slow & methodical vs. fast & aggressive.

 By now I have extended the utility of "running" to also affects gameplay: Putting down an object you are carrying *while* running will instead make you throw the object.
 This gives it a bit of depth without overcomplicating the control scheme.